Rare Disease Campaign 2023

 Despite challenges, people living with PF show amazing determination and courage.
 Explore patient and family stories, take the Pucker Up Challenge, and learn more about pulmonary fibrosis.

-It is with great sadness that we announce the passing of André Plouffe on March 19, 2022.
-André was an inspiration to us all and we offer our deepest condolences to their families and our community.
-We continue to share his story to build awareness around this devastating condition.
+It is with great sadness that we announce the passing of André Plouffe, John Dennis, and Rob Garbutt.
+These patients featured in the CPFF documentary were an inspiration to us all and we offer our deepest condolences to their families and our community.
+We continue to share their stories to build awareness around this devastating condition.

 Pay Tribute to a Rare Individual